TheDrHobo/thedrhobo.github.io/_posts/2025-10-26-top-10-tv-series.md

 image: TV.jpg
 ---

 These are 10 TV series (or specific seasons) that have stuck with me over the years.
 No ranking - just shows I love and think are worth your time.
-As of October 2025.
+As of November 2025.

 **Rule:** Only one season per show - I'm picking the season that hit hardest... unless it makes sense to group them!